All-Star Baseball

 All-Star Baseball is a series of baseball video games that was developed and published by Acclaim Entertainment.
 The series began in 1997 with the release of All-Star Baseball '97 Featuring Frank Thomas, the successor to Frank Thomas Big Hurt Baseball.
 New York Yankees play-by-play announcers John Sterling and Michael Kay were the announcers for 1998-2000 editions of the game.

-The final game in the series is All-Star Baseball 2005.
-Another game in the series was cancelled, while Acclaim Entertainment ceased operations on September 1, 2004.
+The final game in the series is All-Star Baseball 2005, released in April 2004.
+The following month, Major League Baseball ended its licensing agreement with Acclaim for the franchise due to unpaid royalties.
+The franchise went inactive following Acclaim's bankruptcy in September 2004.

+Gameplay

 Within the individual games, there are several different modes of play, such as exhibition, managing an existing Major League Baseball team or creating a team.
-Many cities around the world are available for "expansion," in addition to Mexico City and Puerto Rico.
+Many cities around the world are available for "expansion", in addition to Mexico City and Puerto Rico.

-Most of the games feature Derek Jeter on the cover.
+With the exception of All-Star Baseball '97 and All-Star Baseball '99 (which feature Frank Thomas of the Chicago White Sox and Larry Walker of the Colorado Rockies respectively), all of the games feature Derek Jeter of the New York Yankees on the cover.

 Series

 1997

 The first game in the series featured Frank Thomas and was released for the PlayStation and Sega Saturn.